Research

 Explainable Predictions of Equatorial Plasma Bubbles

-- The findings are published in the JGR: Space Physics
+- Published in: JGR: Space Physics

 Modelling Surface-Plasma Interactions at Europa

-- Europa has been identified as a potential host for life, and will be explored by the Europa Clipper and JUICE missions in the 2030’s
+- Europa has been identified as a potential host for life and will be explored by the Europa Clipper and JUICE missions in the 2030s

-- The results are published in the Astrophysical Journal: Letters
+- Published in: Astrophysical Journal: Letters

 Measuring Low Energy Ions

-- Results are published in the CEAS Space Journal
+- Published in: CEAS Space Journal

 Detecting Earthquake Damage From Space